watsonwork/watsonwork-developer-docs/guides/V1_Action_Fulfillment.md

 ## Concepts

-Action fulfillment enables developers to create apps that can define actions on a particular phrase, and privately interact with the end users once they've selected the action.
+Action fulfillment enables developers to create apps that can define actions on a particular phrase, and privately interact with the end users once they’ve selected the action.

 Apps can achieve this functionality by implementing these tasks:

 1. Specifying possible actions on some aspect of the conversation, for instance, a part of a message.
 This is done by integrating your app with an instance of Watson Assistant which has defined actions, or by directly calling the Watson Work Service APIs to declare an action has been identified.
 2. Presenting the user with steps to fulfill the action, represented as messages from your app sent to the user.
 This is done through the Watson Work Services APIs for creating messages.
-3. Receiving a user's responses to the steps.
+3. Receiving a user’s responses to the steps.
 This is done by receiving calls from Watson Work Services, via Webhooks.

 Interacting with the user takes place in isolation of the other participants in the conversation.
 This prevents disturbing the flow of the conversation.
 Apps can send messages to private dialogs with the user and listen to actions taken by the user through Webhooks.
 Watson Work Services routes the messages to the appropriate device where the user is performing the action.